-How much are the SMSF accounting fees when buying property with super?
+How much are the SMSF accounting fees when buying a property with super?

 Information on ongoing SMSF accounting and audit fees can be found here: Self-managed super fund fees

-With Grow the typical ongoing fees for an SMSF with a property investment and LRBA is $2,220 per annum including independent audit.
-It may be higher in some cases depending on the type of property and the lender.
+With Grow the typical ongoing fees for an SMSF with property investment and LRBA is $2,220 per annum including independent audit.
+It may be higher depending on the type of property and the lender.
 In addition the SMSF is required to pay the following ongoing regulatory fees each year:

 - ATO Supervisory Levy – $259 ($518 in the first year) – paid when the SMSF lodges it’s annual tax return;

 - ASIC Annual Review Fee – SMSF trustee company – $55